Requests by Lenders for Files where a Solicitor has acted for borrower and lender - March 2012

 In summary, counsel was asked to advise on three separate situations -

-a) Where the terms of neither the CML Handbook nor the BSA Mortgage Instructions apply (the basic case);
+a) Where the terms of neither the UK Finance Mortgage Lenders Handbook. nor the BSA Mortgage Instructions apply (the basic case);

-b) Where the CML Handbook (or the BSA Mortgage Instructions) does apply; and
+b) Where the UK Finance Mortgage Lenders Handbook. (or the BSA Mortgage Instructions) does apply; and

 c) Where the purchaser/borrower client has given consent to disclosure of the whole file to the lender.